Garci Sánchez de Badajoz

 His family came from the low Extremaduran nobility of Badajoz but in the 15th century they settled in Écija.
-The General Songbook (1511) includes a large number of his compositions, and others appear in loose sheets and in the Romance Songbook.
+The General Songbook (1511) includes a large number of his compositions, including eight poems.
+Five villancicos and three canciones are found in the Cancionero de Palacio and others appear in loose sheets and in the Romance Songbook.
 According to Fray Jerónimo Román, Sánchez de Badajoz was an eminent musician who played the vihuela.